 The student/academic CMA entrance fee is $225, while the professional CMA entrance fee is $300.

 It is important to note that the CMA entrance fee does NOT include the cost of your IMA membership, which is another requirement — more on that in a minute, though!

 Cost of CMA Study Materials

-    Before you even think about taking the exam, you will want to study your butt off.
-Which means an

-    additional CMA certification cost will be your study materials.
+Before you even think about taking the exam, you’ll want to study intensively.
+This means an additional cost will be your CMA study materials.

-    If you decide to self-study, textbooks and online cram courses can be as affordable as $59 a pop,

-    but they do not offer the same quality of teaching experience.
+If you decide to self-study, textbooks and online cram courses can be affordable, but they don’t offer the same quality of teaching experience.

 The Cost of the IMA Membership

-    Another CMA exam cost is your Institute of Management Accountaints (IMA) membership, which is an

-    annual fee you are required to pay.
-There are different types of membership, and the fees vary from
+Another CMA exam cost is your Institute of Management Accountants (IMA) membership, which is an annual fee you’re required to pay.
+There are different types of membership, and, starting October 1st, 2023, the fees vary from $45 to $295.

-    $39-245.

-    *Heads up — there is a one time $15 application fee for Professional and Academic IMA memberships.
+*Heads up — there’s a one-time $15 processing fee for Professional and Academic IMA memberships.
 They waive this fee for students.